 Implementing BARJ-based practices doesn't necessarily require the creation of new programs.
 Adjustments to current practices can make existing programs more restorative.
-A courtroom process may already refer youth to programs incorporating one or more of the core principles of BARJ-public safety, accountability, and competency development.
+Prosecutors may already incorporate one or more of the core principles of BARJ-public safety, accountability, and competency development.
 Starting a successful BARJ-based practice or program takes work, but evidence shows that BARJ offers much more than the conventional justice system.